-The Certified washed Arabica coffee stocks held against the New York exchange were seen increase by 1,962 bags yesterday; to register these stocks at 1,334,826 bags.
-There were meanwhile a larger in number 7,350 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 33,045 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen to increase by 1,725 bags on Friday; to register these stocks at 1,708,064 bags.
+There was meanwhile a larger in volume 2,125 bags decrease to the number of bags pending grading for this exchange; to register these pending grading stocks at 30,347 bags.

-The U.S. dollar was marginally softer yesterday and this despite the support of speculation for another interest rate hike in the near future which has recently been assisting to buoy confidence in the currency, to see the markets and the overall macro commodity index taking something of a sideways track in mixed trade yesterday.
-The Oil, Natural Gas, Cocoa, Cotton, Orange Juice, Gold and Silver markets had a day of buoyancy, while the Sugar, Coffee, Copper, Wheat, Corn and Soybean markets had a softer day’s trade.
-The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.003% lower, to see this Index registered at Friday’s level of 427.99.
-The day starts with the U.S. Dollar steady and trading at 1.255 to Sterling and at 1.058 to the Euro, while North Sea Oil is steady and is selling at $ 55.70 per barrel.
+The commodity markets were mixed and with many remaining on the back foot in trade on Friday, but with perhaps with less volatility noted within most markets and to see the overall macro commodity index taking a marginally softer track for the day.
+The Natural Gas, Cocoa, Coffee, Wheat and Corn markets had a day of buoyancy and the Soybean and Platinum markets were steady for the day, while the Oil, Sugar, Cotton, Copper, Orange Juice, Gold and Silver markets had a softer day’s trade.
+The Reuters Equal Weight Continuous Commodity Index that is made up from 17 markets is 0.14% lower to see this Index registered at 371.78.
+The day starts with the U.S. Dollar steady in early trade and trading at 1.452 to Sterling and 1.09 to the Euro, while North Sea Oil is softer in early trade and is selling at 31.60 per barrel.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.

 JAN 1440 + 6 MAR 119.00 + 0.55